 Also, to “pass” under this option, you must receive a C or higher.
 A grade of C- will result in “no pass” whereas if you were taking it for a grade, you’d simply receive a C-.

 Click here for more guidelines about the pass/no pass option.

 A: There is no such thing as a "good" or "bad" minor.
 Your minor should be a subject area that interests you and can either be related or unrelated to your career plans.
 The important part is that you enjoy the course work and excel academically in the subject.
-You can search for and view minor requirements using the Undergraduate Bulletin.
+You can search for and view minor requirements using the Undergraduate Catalog.
 Schedule an appointment with your advisor if you need help deciding what to minor in.

 A: Plan A minors are primarily for students who only have one minor.
 Plan A minors are typically 18 credits, but that can vary by department.
 Plan B minors are for students who have multiple minors or majors and are typically smaller (12 credits).
 Not every minor is available as a Plan B minor.
-Use the Undergraduate Bulletin to find the requirements for a minor.
+Use the Undergraduate Catalog to find the requirements for a minor.